mardon1dev/bookstore/README.md

 ## Welcome to my mew project.
 ## Enjoy

-### In this project I have created a bookstore where user can register and ,login  to the web site and can save his liked books and update his ptrofile dashboard.
+### In this project I have created a bookstore where user can register and login  to the web site and can save his liked books and update his profile dashboard.